 But this ignores the fact that in a lot of cases, the most visited page on a website isn’t actually the home page.

-Blog posts or video pages regularly get more organic traffic than home pages, for example.
+Blog posts or video pages routinely get more organic traffic than home pages, for example.

-Ultimately, if you don’t have a signup form beside your most popular content, you are missing a big trick — not to mention lots of new subscribers.
+Ultimately, if you don’t have a signup form right beside your most popular content, you are missing a big trick — and lots of new subscribers.

 So, check your website statistics carefully to see what your most popular pages are, and make sure you have a signup form on each one of them.